Use the Right Dish Soap

 To ensure your heating and cooling system runs most efficiently and the air in your unit cleaner, replace your filter regularly (once per month is recommended).
 Dirty filters can cause your HVAC unit to work harder, thus costing YOU more on your electric bill and the possibility of incurring charges for HVAC repair if dirty filters caused an issue.
 If we find a dirty air filter during seasonal inspections, the replacement will be done at your expense since air filter replacements are tenant responsibility.

 Filters need to be fiberglass or poly (flat), NOT pleated.
 If a pleated air filter is found or the incorrect size is found, maintenance will replace with the correct size & type at tenant expense.
+Filters can be purchased from the CT office, on a first-come, first-serve basis.

 Pay Your Rent: Due 1st/Month Every Month